What are the differences between closed chain exercises and open chained exercises? And what it means for your workout routines.

 Closed Kinetic Chain Exercises are exercises where your hands/arms or feet/legs are fixed and your body moves.

-- Squats, feet are on the floor and don’t move.
+- Front Squats, feet are on the floor and don’t move.
 The weight is on your back and your body moves to lift the weight.

 - Deadlifts, feet remain in place while torso moves to pick up the barbell.

 - Kettlebell swings, feet don’t move, hips lift the weight.

 - Push-ups, your entire body except your hands and feet move.

 - Chin-ups, the bar and your hands are fixed, body moves up and down.